how to make a calculator 3

 I change directory to the parent of

-calculatorcd ..the terminal shows
+calculatorcd ..the terminal is my friend, and shows

 ...\pumping_pythonI am back in the